eb18608/BIF/Portfolio B/Overview and requirements.md

     -	Attendees are given a problem and asked to solve it using drones, using a budget system to purchase bio-sensors (sensors inspired by natural sensory organs of animals) that may be useful for solving the problem
     -	Attendees then navigate a real drone around a physical obstacle course

-**The request:**
+**The domain:**
-*	A platform similar their workshop to keep attendees engaged with STEM afterwards
-*	The main domain of the product is education, though the solution is also intended to be entertaining to users
+*	The main domain of the product is *education*, though the solution is also intended to be entertaining to users

+**The problem:**
+*	The client desires a platform similar their workshop to keep attendees engaged with STEM afterwards
 *	The purpose of the product is not an outright replacement of the workshop, but to be something the attendees can take home

 **Our solution:**